Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness and regularity of the flow solving the sDE

 It is easy to see that the previous passages still hold when $f$ is not regular.
-Starting from this remark, DiPerna-Lions' and Ambrosio's theory extends the above link between ODE and CE (in some generalized sense) to the irregular case, so that one can study the CE in order to study the ODE.
+Starting from this remark, DiPerna--Lions' and Ambrosio's theory extends the above link between the ODE and the CE (in some generalized sense) to the irregular case, so that one can study the CE in order to study the ODE.
 We will follow Ambrosio's theory of Lagrangian flows, which allows to transfer a well-posedness result for the CE to a well-posedness result for the ODE.